 For your first Academic Suspension, you may submit a written appeal explaining the reasons for your academic deficiency.
 However, if your cumulative GPA is 1.0 or below, your chances of achieving academic James Madison University are in serious jeopardy, and you should consider your options.

 If you do decide to appeal, submit your appeal to the office of the dean of your major college.
-If you have not declared a major, submit the appeal to the Associate Dean for General Education.
+If you are an IDLS major or if have not declared a major, submit the appeal to the Assistant Vice Provost for University Programs.

 If your appeal is approved, you will be reinstated prior to the end of your one-year suspension.
-The office of the dean of your major college or the Associate Dean for General Education will decide whether or not you will be reinstated and determine the conditions you must meet in order to re-enroll.
+The office of the dean of your major college or the Assistant Vice Provost for University Programs will decide whether or not you will be reinstated and determine the conditions you must meet in order to re-enroll.

 If this is your second suspension, the period of suspension is two calendar years.
 Students who are academically suspended for a second time are eligible to apply to return to JMU by agreeing to apply for the Transfer Equivalent Option upon their approved return to JMU.

-Re-entry is not guaranteed, but is contingent upon review by an academic review committee chaired by the Director of Academic Student Services.
+Re-entry is not guaranteed, but is contingent upon review by an academic review committee chaired by the Assistant Vice Provost of Academic Student Services.
 Such review may result in a denial or conditional re-entry.

 There is no appeal.
 You are permanently dismissed from the university.